Dylanex1/NBA-2025-Project-/Stages/Stage_4/Queries.md

     as well as potentially allow an analyst to see if height is correlated with ppg
 12. this query allows an analyst to evaluate how well one team performs against another
+13. This query enables analysts to identify the top-performing coaches who have recently reached the NBA playoffs and evaluate their success based on historical playoff performance.

 ## Note